undrbridge/curved_drawer/README.md

 ### Attributes

 items: List of DrawerItems
-index: index of selected item, can be used to change current index or to set initial index
+index: Index of selected item - can be used to change current index or to set initial index
-color: Color of drawer, default Colors.white
+color: Color of drawer - default Colors.white
-buttonBackgroundColor: background color of floating button, default same as color attribute
+buttonBackgroundColor: Background color of floating button - default same as color attribute
-backgroundColor: Color of NavigationBar's background, default Colors.transparent
+backgroundColor: Color of NavigationBar's background - default Colors.transparent
 onTap: Function handling taps on items
-animationCurve: Curves interpolating button change animation, default Curves.easeOutCubic
+animationCurve: Curves interpolating button change animation - default Curves.easeOutCubic
-animationDuration: Duration of button change animation, default Duration(milliseconds: 600)
+animationDuration: Duration of button change animation - default Duration(milliseconds: 600)
-width: Width of Drawer, min 50.0, max 100.0
+width: Width of Drawer - default min 50.0, max 100.0
-isEndDrawer: set to true if used as as an end drawer, default is false
+isEndDrawer: Set to true if used as as an end drawer - default is false